open-feature/flagd/docs/reference/specifications/rpc-providers.md

 Prerequisites:

 - Understanding of [general provider concepts](https://openfeature.dev/docs/reference/concepts/provider/)
-- Proficiency in the chosen programming language (check the language isn't already covered by the [existing providers](../usage/flagd_providers.md))
+- Proficiency in the chosen programming language (check the language isn't already covered by the [existing providers](../providers.md))

 ## flagd Evaluation API

 Fundamentally, RPC providers use the [evaluation schema](./protos.md#schemav1schemaproto) to connect to flagd, initiate evaluation RPCs, and listen for changes in the flag definitions.
 In order to do this, you must generate the gRPC primitives (message types and client) using the protobuf code generation mechanisms available in your language.
-If you are unable to use gRPC code generation, you can also use REST (via the [connect protocol](https://buf.build/blog/connect-a-better-grpc)) to communivate with flagd, though in this case, you will not be able to open a stream to listen for changes.
+If you are unable to use gRPC code generation, you can also use REST (via the [connect protocol](https://buf.build/blog/connect-a-better-grpc)) to communicate with flagd, though in this case, you will not be able to open a stream to listen for changes.

 ### Protobuf